 This setting controls the character encoding of the byte-port.
 For bidirectional byte-ports, the character encoding for input and output is set.
 To set each direction separately the keywords input-char-encoding: and output-char-encoding: must be used instead of char-encoding:.
-The default value of this setting is operating system dependent, but this can be overriden through the runtime options (see Chapter 4 [Runtime options], page 20).
+The default value of this setting is operating system dependent, but this can be overridden through the runtime options (see Chapter 4 [Runtime options], page 20).
 The following encodings are supported:

-- ISO-8859-1 ISO-8859-1 character encoding.
+L ISO-8859-1 ISO-8859-1 character encoding.
 Each character is encoded by a single byte.
 Only Unicode characters with a code in the range 0 to 255 are allowed.
 ASCII ASCII character encoding.
 Each character is encoded by a single byte.
 In principle only Unicode characters with a code in the range 0 to 127 are allowed but most types of ports treat this exactly like ISO-8859-1.
 UTF-8 UTF-8 character encoding.
 Each character is encoded by a sequence of one to four bytes.
+The minimum length UTF-8 encoding quence of one to four bytes.
 The minimum length UTF-8 encoding is used.
 If a BOM is needed at the beginning of the stream then it must be explicitly written.